addisonbeck/recipes/src/lib/markdown/intuitive-pizza.md

 * 🥖 About 1/4tsp instant yeast
 * 🫒 About 1/2tbsp of olive oil, or less for a less cake-like dough.
 * 🥄 About 1/4tsp diastatic malt powder (optional, for browning.
 Sugar works too, but not as well and you might want to use less).
 * 🌾 As much flour as the water will absorb.
 Start mixing with about 1/2 cup.
-Preferably use bread flour and tiny amount of whole wheat, but any flour or blend will work as long as it has a high protein percentage and develops gluten well.
+Preferably use bread flour and tiny amount (think 5%) of whole wheat, but any flour or blend will work as long as it has a high protein percentage and develops gluten well.
 Most all purpose flours will work fine.
 * 🥫 Sauce
 * 🧀 Grated cheese
 * 🧄 Seasonings,